-For a competent insight into natural language, the inquiry also refers to human communication.
-Psycholinguistics to provide the framework for the intended quest, feedback is studied for language acquisition and use, the discourse further to regard influence by feedback deficit on locution.
-Natural and principled occurrence to become affirmed for human neural and psychological function, feedback reliance shall be argued to approximate a drive, the relevant instinct to be that for self-preservation.
-In this view to human information processing, feedback would have the role of an initiating, mediating, and modeling factor.
+For a competent view to natural language, the inquiry refers to human communication as well.
+Psycholinguistics to be the framework for the intended pursuit, feedback phenomena are studied in language acquisition and use, the discourse further to focus on human language faculty repair or compensation.
+Natural and principled occurrence to become affirmed for human neural and psychological function, feedback reliance can be argued to approximate a drive, the relevant instinct to be that for self-preservation.
+In the view to human information processing, feedback would be an initiating, mediating, and modeling factor.

-■→Chapter 1.
+■Chapter 1.
 Neurophysiology of feedback 1.1.
 Feedback in the single neuron; 1.2.
-Space and time in neural communication; 1.3.
+Space and time in intercellular communication; 1.3.
 Human systemic dynamics; 1.4.
-A reflex arc; 1.5.
+A human reflex arc; 1.5.
 Human reflex and voluntary behavior; 1.6.
-Relevant neuro-motor patterns; 1.7.
-Sensory compensation; 1.8.
-The pool model for internal balance; 1.9.
-Signal specificity and the human brain.
+Relevant neuromotor patterning; 1.7.
+Human pooling of sensory information; 1.8.
+The pool model for human homeostasis; 1.9.
+Signal specificity and the human brain; 1.10.
+Conclusions.

-Natural language remains a scope of skill unmatched by artificial parsing.
+Natural language remains as a capacity unmatched by artificial parsing.
 Sophia is only an input-output device, capable of trading lexical items and responding with verbal routines.

 I have never been interested in robotics and Sophia remains an it to me, a thing with a female name.
 I do not understand why the United Arab Emirates granted citizenship to an emulation of human personality.